Are you buying a house with another owner?

 What is an example of resulting trust?

-Dave tells Jane that she is due nothing when he sells the property.
+Dave tells Jane she is due nothing when he sells the property.

 Conclusion: Dave is incorrect.
 As Dave and Jane didn't draft an agreement confirming the £20,000 paid by Jane was a gift or that it wasn't to be repaid to her, then there is an automatic presumption that the money paid by Jane was being held on Trust by Dave and was to be repaid to Jane in the future, thus giving rise to a resulting trust.

 Now Dave is selling, Jane will be due a share of the beneficial interest in the property.
-The trust means Jane is due back her £20k and potentially a further share of the gain in the property.
-If Dave didn't accept this then Jane will need the help of a specialist trust solicitor to help enforce her legal right to the beneficial interest in the property.
+The trust means Jane is due shares proportional to her contribution to the purchase price and mortgage payments.
+If Dave doesn't accept this, then Jane will need the help of a specialist trust solicitor to help enforce her legal right to the beneficial interest in the property.

-Dave will also need to instruct a solicitor as he could argue that as he paid all of the mortgage repayments, that there is also a Constructive Trust which could affect the beneficial ownership split between Dave and Jane.
-Click here to read more about different types of Constructive Trusts.
+Dave will also need to instruct a solicitor as he could argue that as he paid all of the mortgage repayments, there is also a Constructive Trust, which could affect the beneficial ownership split between Dave and Jane.

-Dave and Jane's disagreement on who owns the beneficial interest on the sale of the property could have been avoided if they both agreed at the outset what their intentions were within a legal agreement.
-At the end Dave thought the money was a gift, however without a gift letter he is unable to prove this.
+Dave and Jane's disagreement on who owns the beneficial interest in the sale of the property could have been avoided if they both agreed at the outset what their intentions were within a legal agreement.
+Dave thought the money was a gift, however, without a gift letter he is unable to prove this.

 Are you facing a property dispute?